 4.2.1.2.4 Data transport over streams and datagrams

-Objects are transmitted either on QUIC streams (reliable, ordered) or QUIC DATAGRAM frames (unreliable, unordered) as defined in RFC 9221 [].
-The choice may affect media latency and robustness, as datagrams are typically not retransmitted upon loss and are not subject to head‑of‑line blocking, in contrast to streams.
+Objects are transmitted either on QUIC streams (reliable, ordered) or as QUIC DATAGRAM frames (unreliable, unordered) as defined in [RFC9221].

 Grouping mutually dependent Objects together in a QUIC stream can provide operational advantages, such as improved prioritization.
 This is achieved by using Subgroups that are distinct segments within a Group, with each Subgroup delivered over a single QUIC stream.
 Each Object has an associated Forwarding Preference, specifying whether it is sent in a Subgroup (reliable stream) or datagram (unreliable); this is a property of an individual Object and can vary among the Objects in the same Track.